BadgujarKalpesh/BadgujarKalpesh/Readme.md

 ### Glad to see you here!
-I’m Third year computer science student with proficiency in Java,Data Structures and Algorithms,HTML,CSS, Javascript.
+I’m Third year computer science student with proficiency in Java Language, Data Structures and Algorithms, HTML, CSS, Javascript.